Zero2k/lnu_2dv513/README.md

 Ensure that you have redis and postgres installed and running.

-1. Create a postgres database named: db_project.
-Username, password and port can be configured in `.env`.
+1. Create a postgres database.
+Update database name, username, password and port in `.env`.
 2. If everything is configured correctly, you should be able to start the application using: `yarn dev` or `npm run dev`.
 3. Once the application is connected to redis and postgres, you should stop the server and run: `yarn run seed` or `npm run seed` which will create all product categories and some default products.
 4. Start the application after executing the seed command.